fadoshi/phc/README.md

 -- add google publication plugin in About page
 -- change Provider page name to Insurance
 -- hide file extension in url
--- Set year to change dynamically in footer
+-- set year to change dynamically in footer